lyteword/chspurgeon-tod/volume-5/psalm-113.md

 **Verse 1.** The repetitions show,

-1\.The importance of praise.
+1\.
+The importance of praise.

-2\.Our many obligations to render it.
+2\.
+Our many obligations to render it.

-3\.Our backwardness in the duty.
+3\.
+Our backwardness in the duty.

-4\.The heartiness and frequency with which it should be rendered.
+4\.
+The heartiness and frequency with which it should be rendered.

-5\.The need of calling upon others to join with us.
+5\.
+The need of calling upon others to join with us.

 **Verse 1.**

-1\.To whom praise is due: "the Lord."
+1\.
+To whom praise is due: "the Lord."

-2\.From whom it is due: "ye servants of the Lord."
+2\.
+From whom it is due: "ye servants of the Lord."

-3\.For what is it due: his "name."
+3\.
+For what is it due: his "name."

 a.
 For all names descriptive of what he is in himself.